Southern Colorado law enforcement stands against impaired driving

-Southern Colorado law enforcement, prosecutors, military leaders, and the El Paso County coroner all gathered in the morgue at the El Paso County Coroner’s office to deliver a warning to would-be impaired drivers.
+COLORADO SPRINGS, Colo. — Southern Colorado law enforcement, prosecutors, military leaders, and the El Paso County coroner all gathered in the morgue at the El Paso County Coroner’s Office Tuesday to deliver a warning to would-be impaired drivers.

 “If you drive drunk or drugged, we’re gonna get you.
 Driving impaired puts you and everybody else at risk.
 It’s nothing personal, it’s our job.”

-Colorado Springs reported just this year as of June 29th, 21 motor vehicle fatalities, nine (53 percent) of which are presumed to have involved alcohol and or drugs.
+As of June 29, 21 people have died in motor vehicle fatalities in Colorado Springs this year.
+Nine of these fatalities, or 53 percent, are presumed to have involved alcohol or drugs.

-Sheriff Bill Elder says we are committed to making this weekend the safest ever.
+Sheriff Bill Elder said we are committed to making this weekend the safest ever.

-If you had any thoughts before about driving while impaired, make the responsible decision if you plan on drinking this holiday weekend.

 “And you choose to put yourself at risk and all others at risk of serious injury and or death, we have a zero tolerance for this behavior.”Sgt.
 Jason Jones